cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 } Envelope;
 ~~~

-nonce: A unique nonce of length `Nn` used to protect this `Envelope`.
+nonce: A unique nonce of length `Nn`, used to protect this `Envelope`.

 auth_tag: An authentication tag protecting the contents of the envelope, covering
 the envelope nonce and `CleartextCredentials`.